HaroldAnthony/harryblogs-two/README.md

 24-06-2024 12:42 - I found solutions to all the problems I encountered since the inception of project, until now.
 The problems, and their solutions, are listed below numerically -
                    <p> 1) Word wrapping - the solution was simply the keyboard shortcut - Alt + Z, or using Toggle Word Wrap in the VS Code search options.
-                   2) lorem ipsum - turns out I didn't need any extension installation.
-I had to just use emmet.includeLanguages and specify "javascript" : "javascriptreact" (I realized that lorem ipsum actually worked fine in a html file)
+                   <p> 2) lorem ipsum - turns out I didn't need any extension installation.
+I had to just use emmet.includeLanguages and specify "javascript" : "javascriptreact" (I realized that lorem ipsum
+                   actually worked fine in a html file)
-                   3) small color preview box - I also realized that the color I used, in a h1 tag, was a Tailwind color, and I just had to install the Tailwind CSS IntelliSense extension (Before this, I found out that color boxes did appear beside color values in a css file)
+                   <p> 3) small color preview box - I also realized that the color I used, in a h1 tag, was a Tailwind color, and I just had to install the Tailwind CSS IntelliSense extension (Before this, I
+                   found out that color boxes did appear beside color values in a css file)